-An Inuit simply can’t consume kale smoothies like a vegan diet.
+The Inuit simply can’t consume kale smoothies like a vegan.
 Not only would they feel sick, they’d develop metabolic imbalances and eventually degenerative process and emotional imbalances.
 Genetics have determined that the optimal Inuit diet is very high in fat and protein.
 The Kalahari bushman will eat over twenty times the fibre than a guy living in New York.
 His tribe brought him up to live and eat like this.
 He has no need for a coffee and doughnut for breakfast.

 According to Herman Pontzer, associate professor of evolutionary anthropology and global health, hunter-gatherers and people in other subsistence economies around the world have so many lessons to teach us about what to eat, how to move and how to avoid disease.

 So, while we all need vegetables to stay healthy, the type and amount should be determined by what nutritional requirements you have, which are based on your unique individual biochemistry.
 Some can eat a lot more animal fat, others can’t.
 A British doctor I knew worked in Africa with indigenous people, mentioned he never saw a case of digestive cancer in over twenty years, nor any high blood pressure or diabetes.
 A stark difference from his UK practice, when his rooms were full of such cases.